 How does Jesus present his claim to be God in such a way that only open-minded Jews will understand?
 His message may sometimes be indirect, but it is no less effective in conveying his claim to be God.
 In his public teaching, Jesus applies the maxim, “Action speaks louder than words,” but privately he explains fully to his disciples his claim to be God.

-I suggest Zakir Naik takes a closer look at Jesus’ richly textured approach in presenting his claim to be God.
+I suggest that Zakir Naik takes a closer look at Jesus’ richly textured approach in presenting his claim to be God.

 I. Jesus claims to have a special relationship and equality with God.